 Chris is a the founder of The Utopian Seed Project and loves growing and eating food.
-He serves on the boards of The People’s Seed and Sow True Seed.
-His book, The Whole Okra, was published in 2019.
+His book, The Whole Okra, won a James Beard Award for History, Research and Scholarship in 2020.
 He’s passionate about sustainable food systems, heritage seed saving, and surviving the apocalypse.

 A legendary seed saver and sweet potato grower, Yanna has an insatiable curiosity for growing and researching new crops and encouraging others to do the same.
 Yanna is a true inspiration and we are honored to have her contribute her skills and wisdom to The Utopian Seed Project.

 Brandon is a community herbalist and urban farmer in Charlotte, NC.
 He directs the CLT Herbal Accessibility Project, growing cultural foods and herbs for his community.
 Brandon owns Atabey Choreto Medicinals, making herbal medicines which blend Appalachian and Caribbean traditions.
 He also loves to make sofrito.

 Jacob’s masters (M.S. in Crop Science) research focused on a Farm to Childcare project, connecting low-income childcare centers with local sources of food in NC.
 Jacob has an enthusiasm for building the local food economy through programs that diversify ownership, incentivize sustainability and create new opportunities for creative individuals.
 He currently teaches at Elon University.